FanDuel Sports Network Wisconsin: Wisconsin gets its own channel

 In February 2021, the Brewers and Sinclair announced a new contract that gave the Brewers a minority share in the network.
 The deal is reportedly worth around $34 million per year for four years.
 The network also originated the official team coverage of the Bucks' 2021 championship parade.

 On March 14, 2023, Diamond Sports filed for Chapter 11 Bankruptcy.

 On October 9, 2024, after the Brewers' contract with Diamond expired, MLB Local Media announced that it would take the Brewers' media rights in-house, which would have ended the team's relationship with Bally Sports and its forerunners after 27 years.

 On October 21, 2024, the network was rebranded as FanDuel Sports Network Wisconsin, as part of a new sponsorship agreement between Diamond and sports betting company FanDuel.

 On December 31, 2024, the Brewers announced that it had opted to renew with Diamond and remain on FanDuel Sports Network for the 2025 season instead.
 The team's president of business operations Rick Schlesinger stated that Diamond offered to renegotiate with the team, explaining that "their executives reached out and said, 'Hey, we want to explore a potential new structure with you and new opportunities.'
 And I said, 'We are certainly open.'"
 The contract will also add the ability to distribute in-market streams of Brewers games via Amazon Prime Video Channels.

 On March 19, 2025, the team announced that through a deal made with WTMJ radio owner Good Karma Brands and FanDuel Sports Network Wisconsin that former sister station WITI, along with a state network of stations within the team's territory, would carry three spring training and ten regular season games in the 2025 season locally in a simulcast with the cable channel.

+On February 2, 2026, the Milwaukee Brewers announced that they would finally leave FanDuel Sports Network, ending the team's relationship with FanDuel Sports Network after 28 years.
+The MLB also announced that they would be taking over production and distribution of Brewers games starting in the 2026 MLB season.